 Conference Grants of up to $1500 support students who have been accepted to present their own project results at a professional or scholarly conference.

 For undergraduate and co-term students.
-Only collaborative projects are eligible and must culminate in an on-campus event such as an exhibition, live performance, film screening, concert, etc. Projects must be extra-curricular, and not related to coursework, degrees, or senior honors thesis.
-Funding is not intended for travel or lodging expenses or for major equipment purchases.
-Funding does not pay for stipends or hiring professionals.
-Awards are made up to $500-$1,000 per project (depending on group size).
+Independent and collaborative projects are eligible through the Microgrant for Individual Students ($100-$300) and Grants for Registered Student Organizations (VSOs) ($250-$5,000).
+Projects must be extra-curricular, and not related to coursework, degrees, or senior honors thesis.
+Funding is not intended for travel or lodging expenses, major equipment purchases, and paying for stipends or hiring professionals.
+Please read through the eligibility requirements for more information.